If Your Loved Ones are Chewing Tobacco or Vaping (Smokeless Tobacco), They May Be in Grave Danger

 In our offices, we see people who chew tobacco quite often.
-It doesn’t only cause oral cancer either – it also causes gingivitis, receding gums, tooth decay, worn-down teeth, and a handful of other oral issues.
+In other words, It doesn’t only cause oral cancer either – it also causes gingivitis, receding gums, tooth decay, worn-down teeth, and a handful of other oral issues.
 It slowly deteriorates the health of a person’s mouth.

 Chewing tobacco is also highly addictive, containing much more nicotine than cigarettes or smokeless tobacco.
 Therefore, It isn’t hard for new users to find their way into addiction.
 If your loved ones are just starting out on chewing tobacco, know that it’s never too early to intervene.

 FAQ About E-Cigarettes or Vaping (smokeless tobacco)

 Yes.
 In addition, E-Cigarettes contain significant amounts of nicotine.
 E-Cigarettes have more nicotine than traditional cigarettes at times.

 Not exactly.
 For instance, since regular cigarettes have different chemical compounds that make that product, E-cigarettes too contain a lot of other chemicals that people should not inhale.
 Many of these chemicals are toxic to our respiratory systems and our overall health.
 Since they are unregulated by the FDA, companies can also put anything they want in E-Cigarettes (smokeless tobacco) and vapor to make them cheaper.
 They also have a severely negative impact on oral health, in many of the same ways chewing tobacco is harmful.

 Concerned About a Loved One Who Smokes, Chews or Vapes?

 If you know someone who is smoking, chewing or vaping (smokeless tobacco), it may be time to have a conversation with them about their habit.
-We understand this can be difficult, so we’ve prepared a short list of tips for going about this.
+However, We understand this can be difficult.
+Therefore, We prepared a short list of tips for going about this.

 - Talk frequently about unrelated matters.
-While it’s important to step in and help your loved ones see the dangers in their habit, it’s also necessary to have a good, pre-existing healthy relationship with the loved one before helping with the dangers their smoking habit.
+Make sure to have a good, pre-existing healthy relationship with the loved one before helping with the dangers their smoking habit.
 For instance, Spend time asking about daily life.
 In beginning with small talk, it will then be easier to talk to them about serious concerns such as smoking, vaping, or chewing.